BLCM/BLCMods/Borderlands 2 mods/AngrierPat/Quality of life changes/rEAdmE.md

     Dont you hate that your mission list is a mile long with those greyed out "Mission Not yet Found" tags?
     Well this gets rid of those from your menu.

+  # Less Death Cost

+    Lowers the cost of being revived after death to 1% of current money from 7%.

   # Throw Grendades in FFYL

     Umm, whats to explain here?